-- Class of Distinction Back to School – a design using a book
+- Class of Distinction Interior Design – a design using fabric

 - Only one entry per exhibitor is permitted in each section for which the member is eligible.
 The exhibitor must make the entry.

 - Unless otherwise stated, materials may be obtained from any source.

 - Unless otherwise stated, any type of plant material may be used, including fresh-cut flowers, branches, decorative wood, dried or treated wood, dried flowers, fruit and foliage.
 No soil is allowed in any design.

 - A minimal use of painted material is permitted, but no artificial materials allowed.